wtidoink/twitterbot/README.md

 # twitterbot
-A twitter made with oauth1.0a api.
+A twitter bot made with twitter oauth1.0a api.